-Tropical crotons (Codiaeum variegatum var. pictum) only grow in the warm climates of U.S. Department of Agriculture plant hardiness zones 9b or 11 through 12, but their wildly colorful leaves make them stunning container plants, either as houseplants or as accents in the summer garden.
-Propagate them by stem cutting, air layering or, if you're patient, petiole rooting.
+Tropical crotons (Codiaeum variegatum var. pictum) only grow in the warm climates of U.S. Department of Agriculture plant hardiness zones 9b or 11 through 12.
+But their wildly colorful leaves make them stunning container plants, either as houseplants or as accents in the summer garden.
+Propagate them by stem cutting, air layering, or, if you're patient, petiole rooting.

 Video of the Day

-Multiply by Stem Cutting
+Multiply Crotons by Stem Cutting

-Renew Using Air Layering
+Renew Crotons Using Air Layering

 Try Petiole Rooting